 Key Takeaways

-- Evidence Beats Claims Every Time: Physical damage patterns, surveillance footage, witness statements, and vehicle data recorders often contradict false narratives — but this evidence can disappear within days if you don't act.
+- Evidence Beats Claims: Physical damage patterns, surveillance footage, witness statements, and vehicle data recorders can contradict false narratives — but this evidence can disappear within days if you don't act.

 - Disputed Liability Requires Aggressive Advocacy: Under Oklahoma's comparative negligence system, the other driver's lies can shift blame percentages and reduce your recovery.
 Fighting false narratives isn't optional — it's essential.

 You were stopped at a red light when the other driver rear-ended you at highway speed.
 The impact was violent, unmistakable, and entirely their fault.
 But when you file your insurance claim, you discover their version of events bears no resemblance to what actually happened.
 They told their adjuster you cut them off.
 Or that you slammed on your brakes for no reason.
 Or that the light was green on their side.
-Suddenly, what should have been a straightforward claim becomes a contested one — and the person who caused your injuries has the same vote you do.
+Suddenly, what should have been a straightforward claim becomes a contested one — and the claim file contains two competing accounts.

-This happens in a staggering number of car accident cases.
-It happens because lying works often enough to make it worth trying.
-Insurance adjusters who hear conflicting accounts don't automatically believe the truthful party — they treat both versions as equally credible until evidence proves otherwise.
-If you don't have that evidence, you lose.
-Understanding why people lie, how to gather evidence that exposes those lies, and how the legal system handles disputed liability is critical to protecting your claim.
+Conflicting stories are common in car accident cases.
+Insurance adjusters who hear conflicting accounts do not automatically believe the injured person — they look for evidence that supports or undermines each version.
+If you do not have that evidence, the liability dispute becomes harder.
+Understanding why people give false or mistaken accounts, how to gather evidence that exposes those accounts, and how the legal system handles disputed liability is critical to protecting your claim.

 Why At-Fault Drivers Lie — and Why It Matters